erickorsi/polyglot-windows-installation/README.md

 With the use of a virtual Linux environment in Windows, it is possible to run the regular installation of polyglot in a WSL virtual machine platform.
 Installation of the WSL can be done following the <a href="https://docs.microsoft.com/en-us/windows/wsl/install" title="https://docs.microsoft.com/en-us/windows/wsl/install">Microsoft Documentation</a>.

+This is a good solution, but may result in slower performance or conflict with running virtual environments in some cases.

 * ## **On base Windows**

 If trying to install and use polyglot in Windows without the use of a virtual Linux machine, the process is more complex.
 This repo was created to offer an easy way to do this, by running the **`setup.bat`** file.
 The steps taken in this installation are as follows: